Italian Wikipedia: History

 As early as March 2001, Jimmy Wales, the creator and co-founder of the original English language Wikipedia, had proposed the creation of parallel Wikipedia projects in other languages.
 The Italian-language version was among the first ones to be created, in May 2001.
 The original URL was italian.wikipedia.com, while the standardized ISO 639 address it.wikipedia.com became active a few days later.
 Afterwards, Wikipedia sites switched their domains from wikipedia.com to wikipedia.org.
-The very first pages (circa five hundred) were simply untranslated copies from the English-language Wikipedia; the first edits were made from June 11, 2001, onwards.
+The first pages (around five hundred) were simply untranslated copies from the English-language Wikipedia; the first edits were made from 11 June 2001, onwards.